 Parabolic Aluminized Reflector (PAR) lamps are used in a variety of commercial, residential, hospitality, and retail applications.
 They are know for their high light output and precise beam control options.
+With a wide range of sizes, wattages, finishes, and beam angles available, please contact us for assistance in selecting the right PAR LED bulbs for design requirements.

 What is the Difference Between PAR20, PAR30 and PAR38 bulbs?